Preparing to Buy a Home for the First Time

 • The lender’s funder will work with the title company to establish and agree on the final loan figures, which include the buyer's down payment and closing costs.
 Then, the lender will send the loan documents to the title company.

-• After the buyer signs the documents, the title company will send them to the lender for review.
+• After the buyer signs the documents, the title company will send the documents to the lender for review.

 • After review, the lender sends the title company the remaining money needed to close the loan.